Emeryville, California: Transportation

 Emeryville is the primary San Francisco Bay Area station/stop for the two interstate lines, serving approximately 500,000 passengers annually; it replaced a station in West Oakland that was damaged in the 1989 Loma Prieta earthquake and was designed by Heller Manus Architects.
 Amtrak does not provide direct rail service to any city on the San Francisco Peninsula, including San Francisco.
 San Francisco passengers use a bus connector to Emeryville station, routed over the Bay Bridge, with a stop near the Salesforce Transit Center.

 Bay Area Rapid Transit (BART) is a commuter/metro heavy rail system which connects San Francisco, Oakland, and San Jose in the greater Bay Area.
 The closest BART station is MacArthur station in Oakland, approximately 2 mi east of the Amtrak station.
-Although Richmond station, approximately 7+1/2 mi north of Emeryville, and Oakland Coliseum station, approximately 9+3/4 mi south, both provide direct connections between Amtrak and BART, these stops are served only by Capitol Corridor commuter rail trains.
+Richmond station, approximately 7+1/2 mi north of Emeryville, and Oakland Coliseum station, approximately 9+3/4 mi, both provide direct connections between Amtrak and BART.

 Public transit bus service for Emeryville is provided by AC Transit, which covers the East Bay counties of Alameda and Contra Costa.
-To supplement the local bus service, the city operates a free shuttle service called Emery Go Round with 15 minute headways on weekdays; it serves MacArthur BART, the Amtrak station, the Bay Street shops, the Watergate condominium complex and nearby marina, and other locations throughout the city and into Berkeley.
+To supplement the local bus service, the city operates a free shuttle service called Emery Go-Round with 15 minute headways on weekdays; it serves MacArthur BART, the Amtrak station, the Bay Street shops, the Watergate condominium complex and nearby marina, and other locations throughout the city and into Berkeley.

 Freeway access to Emeryville is provided by a key section of Interstate 80, just north of where that freeway meets Interstate 880 and Interstate 580 in a major interchange known as the MacArthur Maze.

 Emeryville also maintains a small marina with limited services.
+It is the location of the Emeryville Ferry Terminal.
+The San Francisco Bay Trail runs through the marina.
+The marina has a public park.

 There is a standing citizen Bicycle Pedestrian Advisory Committee.